Greater Romania

-Greater Romania (România Mare) is the Kingdom of Romania during the interwar period, within its borders achieved after the Great Union; or the related pan-nationalist ideal of a nation state which would incorporate all Romanian-speakers.
+Greater Romania (România Mare) was the Kingdom of Romania during the interwar period, within its borders achieved after the Great Union; or the related pan-nationalist ideal of a nation state which would incorporate all Romanian-speakers.

 In 1920, after the incorporation of Transylvania, Bukovina, Bessarabia and parts of Banat, Crișana, and Maramureș, the Romanian state reached its largest peacetime geographical extent (295,049 km^{2}).
 Today, the concept serves as a guiding principle for the unification of Moldova and Romania.

 The idea is comparable to other similar conceptions such as Greater Bulgaria, Megali Idea, Greater Yugoslavia, Greater Hungary and Greater Italy.

 Ideology

 The theme of national identity had been always a key concern for Romanian culture and politics.
 The Romanian national ideology in the first decades of the twentieth century was a typical example of ethnocentric nationalism.
 The concept of "Greater Romania" shows similarities to the idea of national state.
 The Romanian territorial claims were based on "primordial racial modalities", the essential goal of them was to unify the biologically defined Romanians.